NylonDiamond/Android-Display/README.md

 # Display Android Script
-*Mirror and control your android phone from your computer.*
+*Mirror and control your android phone from your mac.*

 ---

 **Mac Steps:**
 1. Run the install script `./Install-Requirements.sh` in your terminal.
-2. Run `./show-phone.sh --setup` and follow the setup process.
+2. Run `./show-phone.sh --setup` and follow the setup process for up to 3 phones.
 3. Run `./show-phone.sh --wifi` for wireless mirroring or `./show-phone.sh --usb` for wired mirroring.
 4. Enjoy 🤙️

+**Windows Steps**
+n/a
 ---

 *Usage: `./show-phone.sh [options]`*